Christapher-ed/Eons-and-Ages/content/Encyclopedias/Encyclopedia Innundatia/Factions/The United Guilds/The Cartographers Guild.md

-Navigators often join the Cartographers Guild as well as the [[The League of Stars]]
+Navigators often join the Cartographers Guild as well as the [[The League of the Stars]]

 The Cartographers Guild Endeavors to not only map all material, and immaterial planes, but time and space itself.